 How to Use OBD2 Bluetooth Scanner

 Amongst all the scanning tools, the OBD2 Bluetooth scanner has to be one of the easiest tools to use, and they are highly convenient for their portability.
-If you know how to reset the transmission control module, using this device should be very easy.
-These devices provide quick scans of your car through the OBD2 system, and they’re reliable.
+Using this device should be very easy if you know how to reset the transmission control module.
+These devices provide quick scans of your car through the OBD2 system and are reliable.
 Below, we have written out a step-by-step guide on using the OBD2 Scanner!

 Step 1: Locate the OBD2 Port

-The OBD2 port is also known as the Diagnostic Link Connector, and it is straightforward to find.
+The OBD2 port is also known as the Diagnostic Link Connector and is straightforward to find.
 It is on the underside of the driver’s side dashboard.
 To be exact, it is on the left side of the dashboard and right below the steering column.